 Skip to content

-How to Write Your Own Documentary Pitch Deck to Secure Funding (+ Examples)
+How to Create a Documentary Pitch Deck (+ Examples)

-RevBlogTranscription BlogHow to Write Your Own Documentary Pitch Deck to Secure Funding (+ Examples)
+RevBlogTranscription BlogHow to Create a Documentary Pitch Deck (+ Examples)

-When done right, your pitch deck has the power to convince investors that your project is worth funding.
-Give your documentary the best chance for success by including the following information.
+When done right, your documentary pitch deck has the power to convince investors that your project is worth funding.
+Give your film the best chance for success by including the following information.

 Front cover

-The cover needs to tell the story in one captivating image.
+The front cover of your documentary pitch deck needs to tell the story of your film in one captivating image.
 The right image will create the type of emotional response you want to conjure in your audience.
-For example, if your documentary is about worldwide droughts and food shortages, use images of barren, dry, cracked soil or a lone plant growing out of the ground.
-Striking images like these paint a clear picture for investors of what to expect in the documentary.

 Choose an image for your front cover that’s memorable and unexpected.
 Use bold fonts and colors to make the page visually stunning.